 You can, in certain circumstances request a temporary withdrawal from your course normally this will be on health or personal grounds.
-Further information can be found on the University website including the application form.
+Further information can be found on the University website including the on-line application form.

 The University guidance says, students may apply for temporary withdrawal for financial, personal and medical reasons and for pregnancy, also for some visa difficulties eg where an overseas national fails to obtain a visa in good time to attend their course.

 You should initially talk to your Personal Tutor, or an appropriate person in your department, to consider if temporary withdrawal might be an option for you.
-We would also recommend talking to an Advisor in the Student Advice Centre.
+We would also recommend talking to an Advisor in the Students’ Union Advice Centre.
 So we can discuss all the implications of a temporary withdrawal and any consequences it might have before you make a final decision.